NessJade96/Object-Oriented-Programming--Team-Profile_generator/README.md

 Commit 3:
 Used require() to import the other js pages.
 All the promise functions to also add a new key into each element of the array - role.
 Then I used map to go through each of the elements in the array and if they equaled to Manager - then use the constructor to create a manager element.
 And so on for each of the intern and engineers.

+Commit 4:
+Updated the HTML (removed the icons because it was breaking the html? might troubleshoot and add back in later).
+Copied the HTML I will be using into the index.js -> and seperated out the Manager, Enginner, and Inter HTML into variables (still need to create variables and call in html to generate the users answers.)

 ## Heroicons used:

 ### manager: